aresrpg/sui-checkpoint-reader/README.md

   start_part = 1,
   db_folder = './sui-formal-objects', // the leveldb folder
   obj_folder = './obj_files' // if `save_objects` is true, it'll use this folder to save obj files
+  concurrent_downloads = 1, // how many obj files to download in one go
 })

 // and here you can iterate easily on your leveldb, note that you can use anything else to read those